rapid7/insightconnect-workflows/workflows/Disable_User_in_Active_Directory_from_Microsoft_Teams/help.md

 *This workflow will only trigger in the channel specified in the Microsoft Teams workflow steps.*

-To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!disable-user-ad`.
+To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!disable-user-ad` or `!disable-user-ad`.

 Commands should be in the following format:

+`!disable-user-ad jdoe`

 `!disable-user-ad jdoe`